Zandian1/zandian1.github.io/index.md

 <!DOCTYPE html>
 <html>
   <head>
-  <h1>This is the website I use to practice and test what does and doesn't work</h1>
+  <h1>Welcome!
+I use this website to practice and showcase what I'm working on</h1>
   </head>
   <i>To see the source for this website <a href="https://raw.githubusercontent.com/Zandian1/zandian1.github.io/master/index.md">here</a></i><br><br>
   <body>